Jalen Brunson: Junior season

 He was the 2017–18 preseason All-Big East player of the year.
 He was a pre-season All-American selection by Associated Press (1st team) and ESPN (2nd team).
 He was a preseason John R. Wooden Award, Oscar Robertson Trophy, Lute Olson Award and Naismith College Player of the Year watchlist honoree.
 Brunson led Villanova to the championship of the 2017 Battle 4 Atlantis, earning the MVP of the tournament and being recognized on November 27 as the Big East Player of the Week.
 On December 13, Brunson scored a career-high 31 points, including 22 in the first half, to lift the Wildcats over Temple 87–67.
 The next time he would score 31 points in a game was on December 30, 2017, when Villanova lost its first game of the season to Butler.
 He posted a third 31-point total on January 28 to help Villanova to an 85–82 victory over Marquette.

-Eric Paschall, Donte DiVincenzo, Omari Spellman, Collin Gillespie, Jalen Brunson.
+Eric Paschall, Donte DiVincenzo, Omari Spellman, Collin Gillespie and Jalen Brunson.

 Brunson was named as an Academic All-District selection, making him one of 40 finalists for the 15-man Academic All-America team.
-He was named as one of 10 semi-finalists for the Naismith Award.
+He was named as one of 10 semifinalists for the Naismith Award.
 He was named as one of 20 late-season finalists for the Wooden Award.
 Following the regular season, Brunson was one of three unanimous 2017–18 All-Big East selections, and he was named both the Big East Conference Men's Basketball Player of the Year and the Big East Scholar-Athlete of the Year a few days later.
 As a scholar, he was on pace to graduate during the summer after his junior season.

 He was a consensus first-team All-American after being selected as a first-team All-American by Sporting News, USBWA, Associated Press, and NABC.
 He was also awarded the USBWA Oscar Robertson Trophy the Associated Press College Basketball Player of the Year, the Naismith College Player of the Year, the John R. Wooden Award, the NABC Player of the Year, CBS Sports National Player of the Year, the Bob Cousy Award, and Sporting News Player of the Year.
 Brunson was a second-team Academic All-America selection.
 Brunson was named Most Outstanding Player of the East Region and was joined on the East Region All-tournament team by Omari Spellman and Eric Paschall.
 Villanova won the National Championship Game of the 2018 NCAA men's basketball tournament.
 Following his junior season, he declared for the 2018 NBA draft and hired an agent.
 On December 17, 2019, Brunson was named college basketball player of the decade by Sporting News.